maxhallinan/sauna/README.md

 # sauna

-This is an implementation of an ActivityPub inbox.
+This is a toy ActivityPub inbox.
 The goals for this project were to understand the ActivityPub spec and to get a feel for writing a web server in PureScript.